CoqHott/logrel-coq/README.md

 Example from the paper
 ---------------

-We have formalized a variant of example 1.1 (since we do not have booleans or records in the formalisation, the first have been replaced by natural numbers, and the second by iterated Σ-type) in [Example_1_1].
+We have formalized a variant of example 1.1 in [Example_1_1].
+Since we do not have booleans or records in the formalisation, the first have been replaced by natural numbers, and the second by iterated Σ-type.

 Rather than building the derivation of conversion by hand, we use our certified checker.
 So this also serves as a demonstration that our functions are effectively executable.